mes231/product-management-system/README.md

   * Available: "Yes"

-2. **Displaying products**: After registration, you can view the full listing or sorted listing by clicking the respective buttons.
+2. **Displaying products**: After registration, you can view the complete listing or the ordered listing.

 ## Notes
   * Ensure that the database.db file is located in the same directory as the script, or it will be created automatically upon running the program.